 Note that it's not sufficient to only connect FLARM to a display using Garmin TIS.
 The FLARM data port protocol contains much more information, including collision warnings and status/error conditions, which are required for a FLARM installation.
 This is one of the reasons a FLARM device must be connected to a certified FLARM Compatible display using the FLARM protocol.
 In addition, it's possible to also connect FLARM to a secondary display for integrated traffic information, using either the FLARM protocol or Garmin TIS.
 Note, however, that Garmin TIS offers only limited functionality.
-E.g. non-directional traffic (Mode-C/S) may not be shown.
+E.g. non-directional traffic (SSR Mode-S) may not be shown.

 Several EFIS/MFD manufacturers are currently working to implement the FLARM data port protocol and to certify their displays and systems as FLARM Compatible.
-We recommend inquiring the status of implementation from the system manufacturer.
+We recommend inquiring about the status of implementation from the system manufacturer.